Aetherxn/Azure-Security-Lab/4.Microsoft-Sentinel/README.md

 - Review controls and monitoring related to disabled user accounts.
 - Investigate whether the source IP address is associated with known malicious activity.
 - Consider enriching authentication alerts with IP reputation data to improve future investigations.
-- Regularly review and tune detection rules to ensure suspicious authentication activity is identified quickly..
+- Regularly review and tune detection rules to ensure suspicious authentication activity is identified quickly.

 ---